dutraotavio/dutraotavio/README.md

 ## WHATS POPPIN?

-- 🤓 I’m currently learning flutter and java
+- 🤓 I’m currently learning Flutter and Java
 - 📧 How to reach me: dutra.otavio@gmail.com
 - 😅 Fun fact: i was a professional poker player